 This takes expertise one step further.
 You don’t just know what you’re talking about.
 But other sites and experts refer to your site and your content to bolster their own.
 You build this up through SEO services that largely occur off site.
 It means building up a bigger link profile.
 This tells Google that other sites point back to your site, and that your site has authority within your niche.
 They’re essentially digital votes of confidence in a global popularity contest.
 Google also sees increased authority when your content gets shared across the internet and social media channels.

-We’ve just given a basic overview into the details that go into what Google considers important in its search algorithm.
+We’ve just given a basic overview and current updates into the details that go into what Google considers important in its quality guidelines.
 There’s so much more that goes into high rankings on the internet.
-And if you’d like additional information or help to build your site’s online authority, contact us here at Boostability!
+If your small business needs help with SEO, let Boostability help you out!
+If you’d like additional information or help to build your site’s online authority, contact us today.